joakim/bismark/extras.md

 # Extras

-Note: This is all very experimental.
+Note: This is a draft.

 A Bismark editor should clearly show which extra features it supports.
 Either within its toolbar or in a popover.